 Benefits of Using Essential Oils in the Shower

-Essential oils are both therapeutic and aromatic.
-The benefits of using oil in the shower can vary depending on the essential oils you choose.
+Essential oils are therapeutic and aromatic.
+The benefits of using them in the shower can vary depending on the essential oils you choose.

 - Boosts energy